 In the catalog of historic moments in the Hudson Valley’s history, the Borscht Belt era shines.
 It was during this time, roughly from the 1920s to the 1980s and 1990s, that the foothills of the Catskill Mountains became known as one of the country’s top vacation destinations.
-In a location that spanned across Sullivan and Ulster counties, families flocked to iconic hotels (think Grossinger’s and the Concord) like never before.
+In a location that spanned across Sullivan to Ulster counties, families flocked to iconic hotels (think Grossinger’s and the Concord) like never before.
 As they did, they helped create a space that celebrated Jewish-American culture, spotlighted standup comedy, and became a hub for sports.

 Today, The Borscht Belt Historical Marker Project wants to bring back memories of the era.
 Launched in 2022, the project aims to commemorate the locations that had a significant impact on Borscht Belt history with the hopes of educating and inspiring future generations.